JOIN LOGIN JOIN

 Russ’s Birth and Early Life

 Russ’s origin story reads like Fenris itself: cold, violent, and totally uninterested in your comfort.
 Found as a child on the icy death-world of Fenris, raised by wolves, and thrown into a world where “survive” is the only rule that matters.
+It’s the origin of the Space Wolves’ saga culture, too of deeds, bonds, and survival first.

 What this sets up is his leadership style.
-Russ does not lead like a polished statesman, he leads like a pack leader.
+Russ does not lead like a polished statesman; he leads like a pack leader.
 That means brutal honesty, hard choices, and a preference for action over debate.
-Later, when the galaxy is on fire and everyone is arguing about whose rules matter most, Russ is already wired to pick a direction and start moving.
+Later, when the galaxy is on fire, and everyone is arguing about whose rules matter most, Russ is already wired to pick a direction and start moving.

-His unmatched strength and intelligence made him a warrior that even the harshest predators of Fenris respected, or feared.
+His unmatched strength and intelligence made him a warrior that even the harshest predators of Fenris respected or feared.
 That is the kind of “resume” that stands out, even in a universe full of monsters and demigods (and yes, even in the Warhammer universe where everybody thinks they are the main character).

 The Emperor’s Discovery of Russ